RodneyMuyanga/BI---Business-Intelligence/README.md

 Dataene er baseret på de officielle kvartalstal fra Danmarks Statistik.
 Visualiseringen gør det nemt at sammenligne udviklingen og se hvor huslejen stiger mest og hvor meget den er steget.

+# MINI PROJECT 3: MACHINE LEARNING FOR ANALYSIS AND PREDICTION
 ## Which machine learning methods did you choose to apply in the application and why?
 ### Supervised Machine Learning: Salary Prediction (Linear Regression)
 We applied linear regression to predict the monthly income of employees.
 Linear regression was chosen because it is a simple and interpretable supervised learning method that allows us to analyze the relationship between employee attributes and salary.
 The method was also explicitly required by the assignment.